An overview of the research methods used to understand user behavior and test the redesigned Mass.gov.

-At every step of the Mass.gov redesign project, EOTSS Digital Services has sought to incorporate real user feedback into our process in order to tune our design system and ensure that every part of Mass.gov is useful and usable for every user in the Commonwealth.
+At every step of the Mass.gov redesign project, EOTSS Digital Service has sought to incorporate real user feedback into our process in order to tune our design system and ensure that every part of Mass.gov is useful and usable for every user in the Commonwealth.

 In order to accomplish this, we’ve taken a comprehensive approach to testing our work with real users, using a variety of testing methods and tools that you'll learn more about below.

 In order to understand how users interact with the page layouts, user workflows, and written content on the new Mass.gov, we conducted 11 remote unmoderated usability tests with a total of 97 users during the pilot period.
 Each of the 11 tests corresponded to a primary state service from one of the topic areas of user interest based on an investigation of website traffic analytics from 2015.
 These topic areas include unemployment, child support, taxes, business, fishing and hunting, and more.

 In these usability tests, users were given a simple task like “You’ve recently been laid off from your job.
 Show us how you would apply for unemployment benefits in Massachusetts,” and asked to speak out loud as they navigated Mass.gov in order to accomplish the task.
 While the qualitative, speak-aloud feedback informed our design improvements, users were also asked to rate their experience at the end of each task using the industry-standard System Usability Scale, or SUS, recommended by Usability.gov.
 According to these ratings, Mass.gov earned a SUS score of 80.7 on a scale of 1-100.
 The average score for online systems rated using the SUS method is 68.